christopherBelter/textmining/README.md

 Another common task in text mining is to group similar documents into topics.
 There are lots of ways to do this, but in this example I'll use Latent Dirichlet Analysis, also referred to as LDA or topic modeling.
 Essentially, LDA works by first creating a set of term vocabularies (based on term co-occurrences in documents) for each of a prespecified number of topics, and then using those vocabularies to assign a probability that each document belongs to each topic.
 These probabilities allow documents to be assigned to multiple topics, which we'll do a bit later on.

 The first step is to load the package and to set the seed for the LDA algorithm.
 The seed is a list of document numbers that the algorithm will use to start it's sampling process.
-The seed should be different for each document set, so choose 5 random numbers that are all less than the total number of documents in your data set.
-Since the document set here includes around 1300 papers, I'll set them all to less than that.
+The seed should be different for each document set, so either choose 5 random numbers that are all less than the total number of documents in your data set, or, as I show in the code, use the sample() function to have R choose 5 random numbers for you.

     library(topicmodels)
-    seed <- list(79, 524, 1291, 706, 1044)
+    sample(1504, 5)
+    seed <- list(1219, 567, 465, 137, 874)

 With that done, we can now run the actual algorithm.
 Be careful with this step, because depending on your computer and the number of documents you have, it can take anywhere from 5 minutes to 48 hours to run.